The topic you requested could not be found.

 Buoy & Lizzie’s Law

-What To Do During Your Day » Step 4A: Surgical Flow » Prescriptions (Bulk Printing Labels) » Buoy & Lizzie’s Law
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Prescriptions (Bulk Printing Labels) » Buoy & Lizzie’s Law

 Buoy’s Law Under Senate Bill S1289B (Buoy’s Law), New York State veterinarians are required to provide pet medication information to owners when prescribing and/or dispensing a drug to a dog, cat, or rabbit for use outside of the veterinary clinic.…